shisva/Klipper_MK3S-Plus_with_InputShaper/README.md

 1. See this page for Klipper's configuration checks: https://www.klipper3d.org/Config_checks.html
    - End stops are not applicable
-2. PID Tuning is REQUIRED, just like with your Prusa factory firmware
+2. PID Tuning is REQUIRED, just like with your Prusa factory firmware.
+Once you hit Save Config, copy paste the values at the bottom of your printer.cfg into the relevant upper sections.

 ## Step 5.
 Customize PrusaSlicer for Klipper
 1. Add MK3.5 printer to PrusaSlicer configuration from the Configuration Wizard